 It can often be helpful to tell the first staff member you meet when attending your appointment that you are afraid of needles and advise what might help you – for example – lying down, having someone with you, being vaccinated away from people.
 Staff will do what they can to help.

 There have been reports in some countries of a few people having blood clots after the Oxford/AstraZeneca COVID-19 vaccine.
 This has been reviewed and it is clear the benefits of having the vaccine far outweigh any risks, which are extremely rare.
 Those under age 30 won’t get the Oxford/AstraZeneca to be on the safe side.
 They will be offered either the Pfizer or Moderna.

 The vaccine should not have any interactions with other medications.
 However, it’s always best to discuss your concerns with your GP when the vaccine becomes available to you.

 You do not need to be registered with a GP to receive a vaccination.
-If you are in one of the groups that are being asked to get the vaccine you can book it on the national booking website.
+If you are in a group that has been asked to get the vaccine you can book it on the national booking website.

 We encourage you to register with a GP if you are considering it as there are many benefits.
 If you lack proof of ID, address or immigration status you will not be turned away from a GP or a vaccination appointment.
 Find out more on the Doctors of the World website.